Medicare Eligibility Age Chart

 What is Medicare?

-Medicare is a federal health insurance program that primarily caters to individuals aged 65 and older, but it also covers younger people with certain disabilities and those with End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS).
+Medicare is a federal health insurance program for individuals aged 65 and older, younger people with certain disabilities, and those with End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS).
+Established in 1965, it is administered by the Centers for Medicare & Medicaid Services (CMS) to provide affordable healthcare and reduce economic insecurity associated with medical expenses.

-The historical significance of Medicare is also linked to its role in promoting public health, reducing poverty among seniors, and enabling earlier detection and treatment of medical conditions through accessible preventive care and medical services.
+Medicare's historical significance is also linked to its role in promoting public health, reducing poverty among seniors, and enabling earlier detection and treatment of medical conditions through accessible preventive care and medical services.
 This has enhanced longevity and the quality of life for an aging population, making it a cornerstone of social support.

 Medicare Eligibility Age Chart Template